-Trevor Lawrence, Justin Fields, Penei Sewell, Micah Parsons and other prospects are expected to be top picks in the 2021 NFL Draft, which begins on April 29.
+Trevor Lawrence, Zach Wilson, Justin Fields, Kyle Pitts, Micah Parsons and other prospects are expected to be among top picks in the 2021 NFL Draft, which begins on Thursday in Cleveland.
 But which teams will pick them?

-With the draft less than a month away, here’s our updated mock draft of the full first round.
+With the draft less than two days away, here’s our final mock draft of the full first round.

 1. Jacksonville Jaguars: Trevor Lawrence, QB, Clemson

 This pick is as no-brainer as it gets.
 Gardner Minshew surprised everyone with a good rookie season in 2019, but couldn’t build on it in 2020.
 And quite simply, he’s not Trevor Lawrence, who is in the Andrew Luck/Peyton Manning "generational" status of prospects.
 Lawrence brings a complete skillset to the NFL: size, arm strength, accuracy, mobility, leadership and a winning pedigree (he’s only lost two games since high school).